DomenicoHyatt/100-go-mistakes/README.md

 #### Not using fuzzing (community mistake)

-Fuzzing is an efficient strategy to detect random, unexpected, or malformed inputs to complex functions and methods in order to discover vulnerabilities, bugs, or even potential crashes.
+tldr Fuzzing is an efficient strategy to detect random, unexpected, or malformed inputs to complex functions and methods in order to discover vulnerabilities, bugs, or even potential crashes.

 Credits: [@jeromedoucet](https://github.com/jeromedoucet)